 - First 5 days rule: For the most part, you can assume that you are infertile during the first five days of your menstrual cycle.
 This may not be accurate if you have had a cycle that was shorter than 25 days.
 To determine this, track your menstrual cycle for about six months.

-- Dry day rule: You might be infertile on the day you don’t observe any cervical fluid.
+- Dry day rule: You might be infertile when you don’t observe any cervical fluid.